SolemnDave/SolemnDave/README.md

 **`Debugging the World, One Line at a Time.`**

-I am a multi-talented engineer specializing in Cloud Engineering, DevOps, and Security.
-My goal is to build robust, scalable, and secure websites hosted on the cloud.
-I excel in planning and designing resilient cloud infrastructures and secure systems, solving real-world problems through innovative coding solutions.
-Leveraging technologies such as AWS and Azure, I create efficient and scalable applications.
-I am passionate about making websites, crafting architectures, continuous learning, cloud  computing and solving problems.
+I have spent most of my career in education but am now transitioning into the world of technology.
+Currently, I am a junior cloud engineer in the Cloud Engineer Academy.
+I am a multi-talented engineer primarily focused on FullStack development, Cloud Engineering, and Security.
+I enjoy continuous learning, building websites, creating cloud architectures, and solving real-world problems.

+My goal is to leverage my diverse skill set to create scalable and efficient applications.
+Despite having learned so much, I am eager to continue growing and mastering new technologies.

 <p align="left">
     <a href="https://solemndave-portfolio.vercel.app/">